sebosp/rustexercises/bigxmltojson/bigxmldiff/README.md

   - Output: The result of the tasks.
 - A ZMQ Router State Machine that binds somewhere
   - Input: A task
-  - State: Depends on each module.
+  - State: The ZMQ ID of the Worker.
+The UUID of the task
-  - Output: Returns something to ZMQ Router.
+  - Output: Returns the result and UUID to the ZMQ Router.